XiaoleiLiuBio/G2P/README.md

 outgen: output path
 block: number of SNPs in each block
 rn: simulated sample size
-impute: if 'impute' is added, major allele will be used to impute missing values
+impute: if 'impute' is added, major allele will be used to impute missing value
+mutation: the frequency of new mutations
 ```

 ## Multi Populations _ GUI